Car Theft Prevention and Reporting GuideApril 28, 2016

 - Pay attention to where you park.
 If you can, park in a well-lit area.
 Areas that get a lot of foot traffic are also a good bet.
 Avoid parking close to bushes, hedges, or trees that overhang or overshadow your car.
 If you have access to a garage, especially one you can lock, that is your best bet.

 - Get periodic police data.
-There’s several websites that will allow you to see on a map where crimes are happening in your neighborhood.
+There’re several websites that will allow you to see on a map where crimes are happening in your neighborhood.
 If it looks like there’s a spike in activity near you, be aware and take extra precautions.
 Don’t be afraid to report suspicious people in your neighborhood.

 - Get an anti–theft device.
 If you live in a high crime area, it might be worth the money to get a car alarm or anti-theft device.
 Seeing that blinking light typically tells thieves that this vehicle is going to be more work than other cars.
 They have to really want your car or what’s in it to even attempt it.
 That’s not to say they won’t try, but they’ll be less likely to.
 Read more below for a comparison of different car alarms and anti-theft devices.